top of page

 Carl Brenders

-“Golden Season” painting by renowned wildlife artist Carl Brenders.
-Brenders is committed to preserving the environment and will often paint smaller and overlooked animals with hyperrealist detail.
+“Full-Curl Bighorn” painting by renowned wildlife artist Carl Brenders.
+Brenders is committed to preserving the environment and will often paint larger known animals along with smaller and overlooked animals with hyperrealist detail.

 David Shepherd

-“A Very Wise Old Elephant” original painting by wildlife artist David Shepherd.
-Shepherd had a fondness for African Elephants and used his paintings to bring awareness to conservation efforts and the ivory trade.
-Every year the David Shepherd Wildlife Foundation, which is based in England, features a Wildlife Artist of the Year in an internationally acclaimed art competition and exhibition.
+“In The Mists of Rwanda” original painting by wildlife artist David Shepherd.
+Shepherd had a fondness for Great Apes and African Elephants and used his paintings to bring awareness to conservation efforts and the ivory trade.
+Every year, the David Shepherd Wildlife Foundation, which is based in England, features a Wildlife Artist of the Year in an internationally acclaimed art competition and exhibition.
 Half of proceeds from art sales from the exhibition go to conservation efforts.

 Alan M. Hunt